Carved in wood

 Items for the afterlife

-We stood talking for an hour or more while awaiting my brothers’ arrival.
-The conversation circled around his thirty years of labor at the sawmill (from which he retired thirteen years ago), mountain locations, Lewis and Clark, and the dangers of bears and wolves.
+We stand talking for an hour or more while awaiting my brothers’ arrival, a conversation that circles around his thirty years of labor at the sawmill (from which he retired thirteen years ago), mountain locations, Lewis and Clark, and the dangers of bears and wolves.

-Although I enjoyed talking with Mr. Jeter, I was relieved when finally I saw Joel’s truck pulling in.
-We were eager to get out into the mountains on some never tried trails.
+Although I enjoy talking with the elder Jeter, I’m relieved when finally Joel’s truck pulls in.
+Enough standing around.
+I think we’re all eager to get out into the mountains on some never tried trails.